HzaCode/DP2_BeginnersGuide/DP2 System Architecture and Component.md

 ## Jexter

 **Jexter** serves as the parsing engine within the DP2 platform, designed for structured data extraction from web pages.
 It utilizes [XPath](XPath%20for%20DP2.md), [jq](jq%20and%20JMESPath%20in%20DP2.md), and [JMESPath](jq%20and%20JMESPath%20in%20DP2.md), enabling a broad spectrum of data extraction techniques alongside tools for efficient web content retrieval.
-Jexter supports extensive data transformation capabilities and various output formats, providing a robust foundation for the data processing activities planned and executed in [Study](Study:list_step.md), ensuring its compatibility and integration within the DP2 system.
+Jexter supports extensive data transformation capabilities and various output formats, providing a robust foundation for the data processing activities planned and executed in **Study** .

 ## Step